It’s not a quick fix

-Your surgeon will advise you the correct way to massage your breasts, this can vary according to things such as how they have placed your implants and where your incisions are.
-Your surgeon will commonly advise you to massage two to three times per day for a few months post op.
-It is important you follow your surgeons massage instructions properly and don’t just ‘squeeze’ your breasts as the way they have taught you to massage will benefit your breasts.
+Your surgeon will advise you on the correct way to massage your breasts, this can vary according to things such as how they have placed your implants and where your incisions are.
+Your surgeon will commonly advise you to massage two to three times per day for a few months post-op.
+It is important you follow your surgeon’s massage instructions properly and don’t just ‘squeeze’ your breasts as the way they have taught you to massage will benefit your breasts.

 The purpose of the massaging or implant displacement exercises is to get the implant moving to some degree as the capsule is forming.
-This in term helps prevent capsular contraction and actually aids in accurate placement of breast implants and also helps prevent “high riding” implants which occur in my opinion more frequently in patients with well developed musculature that do engage in an active massive or implant displacement program.
+This in term helps prevent capsular contraction and actually aids in the accurate placement of breast implants and also helps prevent “high riding” implants which occur in my opinion more frequently in patients with well-developed musculature that do engage in an active-passive or implant displacement program.
 Sometimes massaging is necessary for up to 3-6 months.
 Some implants fall fast as soon as 3 weeks, others can take a bit more time and up to 3 months.
 It is usual for one implant to “drop” and soften before the other.

-If you have had breast surgery to correct asymmetry (having two different sized breasts), your aftercare is particularly vital to your outcome as your breasts will heal in vastly different rates.
-Having no support for this period, can result in unwanted outcomes such as your skin not contouring around the implant from your original smaller breast.
-Most clients with asymmetrical breasts, will find that they have a faint ‘line’ from where their smaller breast fold originally sat.
-This does take time to fade, but can eventually be completely gone if you follow your surgeons advice post op.
+If you have had breast surgery to correct asymmetry (having two different-sized breasts), your aftercare is particularly vital to your outcome as your breasts will heal at vastly different rates.
+Having no support for this period can result in unwanted outcomes such as your skin not contouring around the implant from your original smaller breast.
+Most clients with asymmetrical breasts will find that they have a faint ‘line’ from where their smaller breast fold originally sat.
+This does take time to fade, but can eventually be completely gone if you follow your surgeon’s advice post-op.
 It would be comparable to the elbow fold everyone has, if you were to move that part of the skin up or down, that line would follow.